cloud infrastructure

 Docker's internal DNS resolves these automatically.
 No hardcoded IPs.

-With the Ingress NGINX Controller retiring in March 2026, here's the current Kubernetes landscape for NGINX-based traffic management:
+With the Ingress NGINX Controller retiring in March 2026, here's the landscape for NGINX-based traffic management in Kubernetes.

 Option 1: NGINX Gateway Fabric (Recommended)